 Karlskirche is only a 15 minute walk from the Palace allowing you to see a little more of Vienna’s beauty along the way.
 In our case we witnessed a peaceful protest happening on the way, which was quite interesting to see!

 Karlskirche is a typical Baroque church with contrasting white and green domes – it’s an iconic image and certainly worth getting a shot or two from outside.
-We decided not to go into the church as we were limited for time, but if you’re here for longer than 3 days you could pop inside or perhaps you’d prefer to swap Karlskirche for something else on this 3 day Vienna itinerary?
+We decided not to go into the church as we were limited for time, but if you’re here for longer than 3 days you could pop inside or perhaps you’d prefer to swap Karlskirche for something else in this Vienna itinerary?

 Dinner Spot: Bier und Bierli

 After everything you’ve done today, dinner is definitely on the cards!
-Bier und Bierli is not too far from Karlskirche and is a really good choice for yet more traditional Viennese food.
+Bier und Bierli is not too far from Karlskirche and is a really good choice for yet more traditional Austrian food.
 There are plenty of other restaurants nearby as well in case something else takes your fancy.

-Sight Seeing: Prater Theme Park
+Sightseeing Spot #6: Prater Theme Park

 Now, how about having some silly fun in the evening and a ride on an ancient ferris wheel to see some stunning sights of the city lit up at night?
 If that sounds good, an evening spent at Prater theme park it is!